Sammmte/unity-toolbar-extender-ui-toolkit/Assets/Package/README.md

 - `MainToolbarAutomaticExtender` hides visual elements by settings their style property `display` to `Display.None`.
 - There are 2 exceptions to the previous rule, Unity's `AccountDropdown` and `CloudButton` elements.
 These 2 elements can't be hidden by modifying `display` property, so the way this package hides them is by removing them from the hierarchy.

-## About how this package saves its data
+## About How This Package Saves Its Data

 - This package uses EditorPrefs and json tool from Newtonsoft.
 A single EditorPrefs key is used to save a json object and the other classes write to this json object.
 If you experience some weird behaviour and you suspect it could be this cache data, you can delete it to start over.
 To do this go to `Paps -> Unity Toolbar Extender UI Toolkit -> Delete Actions -> Delete package related EditorPrefs`.